 My name is Olivia Eader, and I am a recent graduate of Kent State in and .
-I initially picked Kent State because it was the only college I was able to visit before COVID hit, and I thought the campus was beautiful.

 Making Kent my home was the best decision I have ever made because of the opportunities I have been given.

-I worked as a Resident Assistant in the Eastway residence halls, served as the Director of Academic Affairs for the Undergraduate Student Government and did research both in a lab and independently.
+I worked as a resident assistant in the Eastway residence halls, served as the director of academic affairs for the Undergraduate Student Government and did research both in a lab and independently.
 None of these accomplishments would have been possible without the constant support and guidance of Kent State staff and faculty.

-During my time at Kent State, I have done three research projects highlighting the importance of connecting children with nature.
+During my time at Kent State, I completed three research projects highlighting the importance of connecting children with nature.
 There are so many events in my life that inspired my research, but the major one was that I was able to go to camp growing up, which allowed me to have an unwavering commitment and connection to the earth.

 I know how lucky I am to have had a mom who cared so much about providing my sisters and me with those memories.

-Taking all of that into my research was extremely important, so working with Dr. Aimee Ward was an amazing experience.
+Taking all of that into my research was extremely important, so working with Professor Aimee Ward was an amazing experience.
 She truly understood my passion for finding ways to introduce nature to children and pushed my thoughts and research to new places.

 My first project was studying how learning and retention are impacted by the spaces we learn in.
 I conducted this research at the same summer camp I grew up going to, and it was very insightful.
 The second project was in the summer of 2023, where I worked with another student to look at how nature and creativity work together in children's minds.
 Finally, in the fall of 2023, for my Senior Integrated Project, I looked at how access to and time spent with nature at a young age impacts climate change concerns.